 As a long-time tech writer, I have tested and owned dozens of smart thermostats.
 The one that’s right for you really does depend on your circumstances and your budget.
 Here are the best smart thermostats for all sorts of situations.
 They’re the ones I find myself recommending most to friends and family.

-Best smart thermostat for humid environments
+Best smart thermostat

-Best customizable smart thermostat
+Most versatile smart thermostat

-Best no-frills smart thermostat
+Easiest-to-use smart thermostat

-Best integrated smart thermostat
+Best smart thermostat for baseboard heat

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.